 She was a RA for the ‘Augmented Space for Riot 1831’ project (funded by AHRC, NESTA and Arts Council England), and engaged in several research projects on emergent ways of designing the interactive space grounded in the field of Human-Computer Interaction at the Mixed Reality Laboratory (MRL), University of Nottingham.
 She was also involved in various museum projects like the expansion of the Hong Kong Space Museum ($4 million) as a lead researcher for facilitating situated, embodied, and performative interactions.
 She founded Inter-lab in 2013 for practice-based projects covering museums & exhibitions, architectural design, urban studies and planning.

-Her current research focuses on the role of new media and technologies in different aspects of knowledge production and socio-spatial linkage generation, as well as spatial experiences with physical environment – both indoors (e.g. architectural space and body movement in heritage attractions, museums or galleries) and outdoors (e.g. urban interaction, which includes exploring co-participation and co-curation with the visitors or inhabitants).
-She is also an active researcher focus on strategic planning, urban studies and smart learning cities between China and the UK.
+Her current research focuses on the role of new media and technologies in different aspects of knowledge production and socio-spatial linkage generation, designing and developing spatial experiences with physical environment – both indoors and outdoors.
+Jiayi is also an active researcher on strategic planning for the development of inclusive cities, in response to social, spatial and environmental inequalities.